fireundubh/playwithfire/kingdomcome/rpg-parameters.md

-LocalHeroInfamousReputationThreshold | 0.700000 | above this rep local hero, under infamous LocationReputationHatedThreshold | 0.200000 | reputation threshold below which a location will hate the player LocationReputationLovedThreshold | 0.800000 | reputation threshold above which a location will love the player LockPickingAppropriateTolerance | 0.045000 | the lock is considered too hard to pick, if the tolerance is smaller than this LockPickingCursorShakeRange | 0.080000 | how much does cursor shake during lock picking (maximum/base value) LockPickingCursorShakeSpeed | 30.000000 | how fast does cursor shake during lock picking
+LocalHeroInfamousReputationThreshold | 0.700000 | above this rep local hero, under infamous LocationReputationHatedThreshold | 0.200000 | reputation threshold below which a location will hate the player LocationReputationLovedThreshold | 0.800000 | reputation threshold above which a location will love the player LockPickingAdequateTolerance | | locks on a similar level as the player have adequate tolerance LockPickingAppropriateTolerance | 0.045000 | the lock is considered too hard to pick, if the tolerance is smaller than this LockPickingCursorShakeRange | 0.080000 | how much does cursor shake during lock picking (maximum/base value) LockPickingCursorShakeSpeed | 30.000000 | how fast does cursor shake during lock picking